NanoComp/meep/doc/docs/Python_Tutorials/Third_Harmonic_Generation.md

     return mp.get_fluxes(trans1)[0], mp.get_fluxes(trans3)[0]
 ```

-In a linear calculation, we normalize the transmission against some reference spectrum, but in this case there is no obvious normalization so we will just plot the raw data for several values of `k` (i.e. of χ$^{(3)}$):
+In the first part of this tutorial, we plot the transmitted power spectrum for various values of $\chi^{(3)}$.
+In a linear calculation, we normalize the transmission against some reference spectrum, but in this case there is no obvious normalization so we will just plot the raw data for several values of `k` (i.e. of $\chi^{(3)}$):

 ![](../images/3rd-harm-1d-flux.png#center)

 For small values of $\chi^{(3)}$, we see a peak from our source at $\omega=\frac{1}{3}$ and another peak precisely at the third-harmonic frequency $3\omega=1$.
 As the $\chi^{(3)}$ gets larger, frequency-mixing *within* the peaks causes them to broaden, and finally for $\chi^{(3)}=1$ we start to see a noisy, broad-spectrum transmission due to the phenomenon of **modulation instability**.
 Notice also that at around $10^{-13}$ the data looks weird; this is probably due to our finite simulation time, imperfect absorbing boundaries, etcetera.
 We haven't attempted to analyze it in detail for this case.

-It is also interesting to have a more detailed look at the dependence of the power at $\omega$ and $3\omega$ as a function of $\chi^{(3)}$ and the current amplitude.
+In the second part of the tutorial, we investigate the dependence of the power at $\omega$ and $3\omega$ as a function of $\chi^{(3)}$ and the current amplitude.
 We could, of course, interpolate the flux spectrum above to get the desired frequencies, but it is easier just to add two flux regions to Meep and request exactly the desired frequency components.
-That is, we'll add `tran1` and `tran3` monitor before `sim.run` as shown above.
+That is, we'll add `tran1` and `tran3` monitor before `sim.run` as implemented in the function `third_harmonic_generation` shown above.

-We could print these with more `display_fluxes` lines, but it is nice to print these on a single line along with $\chi^{(3)}$ and the amplitude, so that we can eventually put them all into one table in our plotting program.
+We could print these with more `display_fluxes` lines, but it is nice to print these on a single line along with $\chi^{(3)}$ and the amplitude, so that we can eventually put them all into one table in post processing.
 To do this, we'll use the lower-level function `get_fluxes(trans1)`, which returns a list of the flux values, and take the first element of the list since there is only one:

 ```py
 print("harmonics:, {}, {}, {}, {}".format(k, amp, mp.get_fluxes(trans1)[0], mp.get_fluxes(trans3)[0]))